quytc/Linearizability/README.md

          $./run -p linearizability -e algorithm_name

-      Where algorithm_name is the name of the verified algorithm.
+      Where algorithm_name is the name of the input algorithm.

    For example: You can verify linearizability of Treiber algorithm by the command: